What is an Information Security Management System (ISMS)?

 Information security management systems in firms are process-oriented and always the responsibility of management.
 It is a top-down approach.
 Implementation, but not responsibility, can be delegated.
 Depending on the motive (see Figure below), management selects the procedures and methods to apply or build to ensure information security in corporate activities.
 The management must regularly examine the measures' scope, intensity, and progress.

 The goal of an ISMS is not to achieve maximum information security.
-Rather, it is to attain the organisation's desired level of information security.
+Rather, it is to attain the organization's desired level of information security.
 Risk appetite is key.
 A corporation must know its information, risks, and the financial impact of a materialised risk.
 Based on this knowledge, the management must decide to what extent an ISMS should reduce the risks.

 ISMS_EN (1)